One Hopeful Place

 Not only were the community businesses/nonprofits/churches looking and trying to find the best way to establish this shelter, but so were the staff and elected officials from the City of Fort Walton Beach.
 They too were very aware of the increased need of finding a place for those down on their luck individuals to get back on their feet.

 Sometime around 2014, the City leadership began consolidating departments which freed up the public works department, housed at a former waste treatment plant which was previously consolidated with the county about 10 years prior.
 This 8-acre parcel of land, located in the NW corner of the city limits, became the perfect location for the “shelter” for which the community had wished.

-As of August, 2017, The Haven has assisted over 50 men who simply needed a little help in getting their lives on track.
+As of August, 2017, Phase I has assisted over 50 men who simply needed a little help in getting their lives on track.
 The testimonials of gratitude are very inspiring.
 With the aforementioned 2015 State allocation, a big cinder block building (Phase Two) was totally retro’d with new roof, walls, and all the other fittings needed to make the building secure.
-This renovation included the installation of a commercial kitchen (thanks to Fort Walton Beach Medical Center for the donation of the equipment), which will not only be used for the feeding of the residents, but also as a training location for the residents in safe food preparation and handling, assisted by instructors from our local schools.
-And, that’s just the beginning of what is forecasted at One Hopeful Place!
+This renovation included the installation of a commercial kitchen (thanks to IMPACT 100 and Fort Walton Beach Medical Center) which will not only be used to prepare food for the residents, but also as a training location for the residents in safe food preparation and handling, assisted by instructors from our local schools.